 Pleasant Hill Farm

-Certified organic Pleasant Hill Farm in Sebastopol offers a u-pick experience for groups by appointment.
+Certified organic Pleasant Hill Farm in Sebastopol offers a u-pick experience for groups by appointment only.
 This beautiful farm has five acres of semi-dwarf organic apple trees, including Fujis, Royal Galas, Red Delicious, Arkansas Black, Golden Delicious, and Granny Smith, too.